 After the Legislative Budget Board meeting two weeks ago, Lt.
 Gov. David Dewhurst has gone deeper on record affirming his desire for the State Senate to pass a budget that keeps spending below the rate of population plus inflation growth.
 Tellingly, no such commitment has come from embattled moderate House Speaker Joe Straus.

-On November 15th, the Legislative Budget Board (comprised of the Lt.
-Governor, Speaker of the House, and their statutorily defined appointees) voted to keep spending growth on the 2014-2015 budget below 10.7% more than the previous biennium.
-The estimated rate of growth of population plus inflation over the same time period is only 9.85% — a difference of billions when talking about a budget as large as the State of Texas.
+On November 15, the Legislative Budget Board (comprised of the Lt.
+Governor, Speaker of the House, and their statutorily defined appointees) voted to keep spending growth on the 2014-2015 budget below 10.7 percent more than the previous biennium.
+The estimated rate of growth of population plus inflation over the same time period is only 9.85 percent—a difference of billions when talking about a budget as large as the State of Texas.

 But during the meeting, Lt.
 Gov. Dewhurst made known that despite the LBB’s vote, he intended the Senate to pass a budget with spending below the rate of population plus inflation.